How to Plan a One-Day Company Retreat: Activities and Agendas

 1. Spring Place – New York, NY

-Best for: Executive syncs, board meetings, planning days
+Best for: Executive syncs, board meetings, planning days.

 2. The Pearl – San Francisco, CA

-Best for: All-hands, product alignment, leadership rollouts
+Best for: All-hands, product alignment, leadership rollouts.

 3. CAMP Offices – Austin, TX

-Best for: Creative sprints, ideation sessions, quarterly kickoffs
+Best for: Creative sprints, ideation sessions, quarterly kickoffs.

 4. The Lakewood Retreat Center – Chicago suburbs, IL

-Best for: Strategy sprints, recalibration, founder retreats
+Best for: Strategy sprints, recalibration, founder retreats.

 5. Second Home – Los Angeles, CA

 Bright, lush, and visually alive, this glass-walled campus fuels creative energy without trying too hard.
-It’s a natural fit for culture, design, or brand teams of 10 to 60 who want a space that moves with them.
+Thousands of plants create a biophilic environment that reduces stress and improves focus.
+Meeting spaces range from intimate rooms for 10 to open areas that accommodate 60+.

-Best for: Brand visioning, creative workshops, team culture resets
+Best for: Brand visioning, creative workshops, team culture resets.

 6. 1776 Union – Washington, D.C.

-Best for: Cross-team planning, board meetings, working sessions
+Best for: Cross-team planning, board meetings, working sessions.

 7. The Goat Farm – Atlanta, GA

 This venue feels different in all the right ways—raw, honest, and quietly energizing.
-The Goat Farm is a favorite for teams that want to think in sketches, soundbites, and fresh ideas.
-Ideal for groups of 15 to 75 who like things a little off-center.
+The Goat Farm is a repurposed industrial space with exposed brick, high ceilings, and an atmosphere that encourages teams to think differently.

-Best for: Creative retreats, brand teams, early-stage product thinking
+Best for: Creative retreats, brand teams, early-stage product thinking.

 From Arrival to Wrap-Up: A Thoughtful One-Day Retreat Plan